 The Politics Department at St. Bonaventure’s is committed to the personal development of every student under our care.
-The Politics Department has chosen a specification that is relevant to students.
-With an emphasis on Fundamental British Values, the Politics curriculum allows students to gain a full understanding and ability to criticically analyse key events, elections, political concepts and ideas.
+We have chosen a specification that is relevant to their lives and experiences.
+Students are required to debate ideologies, review and analyse systems of government and understand the political history of both the UK and the USA.
+They must grasp complex political ideas and embrace and develop their own political opinions.
 With a key focus on personal development, the department is determined to ensure our students leave active citizens who are able to make informed choices and have a positive impact on society as a whole.

 Exam Board: Students follow the Edexcel syllabus.
 For more information see the Edexcel website.
 The course is 100% exam with no coursework required.

-Component 1: UK Politics
+Component 1: UK Politics & Core Political Ideas

 Core Political Ideas

-Component 2: UK Government
+Component 2: UK Government & Core Political Ideas

 Non-Core Political Ideas